Literature DB >> 24696656

 Residual dry matter (X /X 0) of leaf litter from restoration projects conducted in different regions of Colombia: (a) Forest of Q. humboldtii and plantations of P. patula and C. lusitanica in humid highlands degraded by overgrazing; (b) plantations of A. mangium established in degraded soils by alluvial mining (+: with soil tillage, −: without soil tillage); (c) plantation of A. indica and successional forest of C. leptostachyus in degraded dry lowlands; (d) silvopastoral systems with A. saman and G. ulmifolia in dry lowlands.

-In another project aiming to restore degraded lands by alluvial mining in Colombia, an 11-year-old plantation of class="Species">A. mangium class="Chemical">n class="Chemical">had annual litter fall of 10.3 Mgha−1 [11, 85], 55% (5.7 Mgha−1) corresponding to the leaf fraction.
+In another projepan class="Chemical">ct aiming to restore degraded lands by alluvial mining in n>an class="Chemical">Colombia, an 11-year-old plantation of A. mangium had annual litter fall of 10.3 Mgha−1 [11, 85], 55% (5.7 Mgha−1) corresponding to the leaf fraction.
 In this plantation the k from the Olson model fluctuated between 1.25 and 1.80.
-Therefore, the annual return of C from litter decomposition was in the range of 2.0–2.4 Mg of C ha−1.
+Therefore, the annual return of C from litter decomposition was in the range of 2.0–2.4 Mg of Cha−1.
 It is logical to consider that these values may be higher because of the restrictions imposed on the entrance of mesorganisms by the pore size of the litter-bag (~2 mm of diameter).
 Also, the only fraction considered in this type of study was the leaf litter.
-In dry lands of Colombia, the k value obtained from the leaf litter of class="Species">C. leptostachyus (k = 3.4) was higher tclass="Chemical">n class="Chemical">han that found in the A. indica plantation (k = 1.6) [9, 58].
+In dry lands of pan class="Chemical">Colombia, the k value obtained from the leaf litter of n>an class="Species">C. leptostachyus (k = 3.4) was higher than that found in the A. indica plantation (k = 1.6) [9, 58].
 So, the first type of leaf litter was decomposed faster than A. indica leaf litter.
 With leaf litterfall values of 478 kg ha−1 yr−1 for the C. leptostachyus successional forest and 185 kg ha−1 yr−1 for the A. indica plantation, the potential return of organic matter into soil was 461 and 147 kg ha−1 yr−1, respectively.
 The value of k found in the A. indica plantation corresponded to those reported for the same plant species in restoration projects of degraded soil by mining in India [83].
 In this way, the time estimated to decompose 50% and 99% of the leaf litter would be t 0.5 = 0.4 yr and t 0.99 = 2.91 yr, respectively.
-In silvopastoral systems established in dry lowlands of class="Disease">Colombia Martinez et al. [24, 25] fouclass="Chemical">nd tclass="Chemical">n class="Chemical">hat the outstanding plant species were A. saman and G. ulmifolia with leaf litterfall of 478 and 489 kg ha−1 yr−1, respectively.
-Based on their k values (Table 3) and C contents (45.6 and 48.8%, resp.), the potential returns of organic matter were 770 (351 kg C ha−1 yr−1) and 448 kg ha−1 yr−1 (219 kg C ha−1 yr−1), respectively.
+In silvopastoral systems established in dry lowlands of Colombia Martinez et al. [24, 25] found that the outstanding plant species were A. saman and G. ulmifolia with leaf litterfall of 478 and 489 kg ha−1 yr−1, respectively.
+Based on their k values (Table 3) and C contents (45.6 and 48.8%, resp.), the potential returns of organic matter were 770 (351 kg Cha−1 yr−1) and 448 kg ha−1 yr−1 (219 kg Cha−1 yr−1), respectively.

 8. Nutrient Return to Degraded Soil

-As mentioned above, in tropical environments fine litterfall represents the main process tclass="Chemical">hat determiclass="Chemical">nes the poteclass="Chemical">ntial returclass="Chemical">n of class="Chemical">n class="Disease">organic matter and nutrients to the soil, which supports plant development and soil biota [86, 87].
+As mentioned above, in tropical environments fine litterfall represents the main pron>an class="Chemical">cess that determines the potential return of organic matter and nutrients to the soil, which supports plant development and soil biota [86, 87].
 However, nutrient recycling is achieved when the litter is decomposed by soil biota, a key process in forestry systems that determines soil quality and forest primary productivity [27].
 If the nutrients are quickly released, they could be lost by leaching or volatilization [88, 89].
 If the decomposition occurs slowly the nutrient supply to plant roots will be insufficient, thus limiting plant growth and development [90, 91].
 For these reasons, the rates at which litter decomposition and subsequent nutrient release occur constitute key factors for ecosystem functioning.
 In the case of reclamation of degraded lands, this may be achieved by establishing forestry species of rapid growth, which must be selected according to their ability to adapt to extreme and restrictive soil and weather conditions.
 Through litter decomposition and consequent nutrient release, the vegetation can contribute to the improvement of soil quality due to their capacity to induce ecological and physicochemical changes in the soil [38, 39].
-The potential nutrient return via leaf litter production in forest ecosystems class="Chemical">has beeclass="Chemical">n widely reported iclass="Chemical">n maclass="Chemical">ny studies.
-Oclass="Chemical">n the other class="Chemical">n class="Chemical">hand, this kind of reports in restoration projects of tropical degraded lands is scarce.
-High values of N return via leaf litter (52–81 kg Nha−1 yr−1) were reported by León et al. [11] in A. mangium established in degraded soils by alluvial gold mining (Table 4).
+The potential nutrient return via leaf litter produpan class="Chemical">ction in forest en>an class="Chemical">cosystems has been widely reported in many studies.
+On the other hand, this kind of reports in restoration projects of tropical degraded lands is scarce.
+High values of N return via leaf litter (52–81 kg N ha−1 yr−1) were reported by León et al. [11] in A. mangium established in degraded soils by alluvial gold mining (Table 4).
 Likely, this high return is due to the ability of this plant to form symbiotic association with N2 fixing bacteria, which allow having high N concentration in the leaf litter (1.2%) [85].
 This is a remarkable aspect desirable for a forest species selected for a soil reclamation project, as this symbiosis offers independence of the plant from the soil N reservoir.

 Table 4